2540825244/AssettoCorsaAltSteerControl/readme.md

 This project is very rushed, you may even see it as a proof of concept.
 I actually had this concept a long time ago, but it is until hours ago that I realize I could make it into a thing with AC CSP scripts (I was watching Initial D so I picked up this game again btw).
 I may never update the project ever again but I would try to help whoever encounters a problem related.

 In the early thinking process I actually imagined a multi turn system where just like steering wheels you can rotate the stick in one direction multiple revolution to have a higher steering angle.
 But then I thought this would cause confusion and a hassle to implement I did not made it.

+Oh yeah btw if you find out you can never reach the max steering, that may be because you actually have a good controller unlike mine.
+My controller inputs coordinates of a square, not a circle so that's why I used a max length variable to work out the relative magnitude.
+If you encounter this problem try changing the max length to 1 manually in the script.